staylorx/hello_world_dart_mcp_server/BUILD.md

 When contributing:

-1. Ensure your changes don't break the build workflow
+1. Ensure your changes build successfully on target platforms
 2. Test on multiple platforms when possible
 3. Update this documentation if you modify the build process
 4. Follow semantic versioning for releases